Bangladesh Jamaat-e-Islami: Bangladesh Liberation War (1971)

 In 1971, Jamaat-e-Islami Pakistan opposed the independence of Bangladesh and the dismemberment of Pakistan.
-Ghulam Azam, who was the then head of Jamaat-e-Islami East Pakistan, delivered several speeches after 25 March 1971, excerpts of which were regularly published in the party's mouthpiece, The Daily Sangram.
+Ghulam Azam, then head of Jamaat-e-Islami East Pakistan, delivered several speeches after 25 March 1971, excerpts of which were regularly published in the party's mouthpiece, The Daily Sangram.
 On 30 June in Lahore, while speaking to journalists, Azam stated that his party was making every effort to suppress what he described as the activities of "miscreants" in East Pakistan, and that many Jamaat workers had been killed by these elements as a result of their efforts.

-Jamaat-e-Islami played a key role in organizing pro‑Pakistan collaborationist bodies.
-On 4 April 1971, twelve pro‑Pakistan leaders, including Nurul Amin, Ghulam Azam (head of Jamaat‑e‑Islami East Pakistan), and Syed Khwaja Khairuddin, met General Tikka Khan of the Pakistan Army and assured him of their cooperation in suppressing the independence movement.
+The party actively supported the military intervention in East Pakistan and participated in a variety of human rights abuses against the civilian population of the region.
+It played a key role in organizing pro‑Pakistan collaborationist bodies.
+On 4 April 1971, twelve pro‑Pakistan leaders, including Nurul Amin, Azam, and Syed Khwaja Khairuddin, met General Tikka Khan of the Pakistan Army and assured him of their cooperation in suppressing the independence movement.
 Following a series of meetings, they announced the formation of the East Pakistan Central Peace Committee, which initially included 140 members, among them 96 Jamaat‑e‑Islami members who began training at an Ansar camp on Khanjahan Ali Road in Khulna.
-The Peace Committee was also alleged to have been involved in recruiting Razakar paramilitaries to assist the Pakistan Army.
+The committee was also alleged to have been involved in recruiting Razakar paramilitaries to assist the Pakistan Army.

-On 12 October 1971, Yahya Khan declared that elections would take place between 25 November and 9 December.
+On 12 October 1971, President Yahya Khan declared that elections would take place between 25 November and 9 December.
 Jamaat‑e‑Islami East Pakistan decided that the party would participate in the local elections.
 According to a government declaration issued on 2 November, 53 candidates were to be elected without contest, and Jamaat‑e‑Islami secured 14 of these uncontested seats.

-On 2 December 1971, according to a report in The Daily Ittefaq, Ghulam Azam held a one‑hour and ten‑minute meeting with President Yahya Khan in Rawalpindi.
+On 2 December 1971, according to a report in The Daily Ittefaq, Azam held a one‑hour and ten‑minute meeting with President Khan in Rawalpindi.
 After the meeting, Azam addressed a press conference where he urged the public to give their full support to the armed forces in dealing with the ongoing crisis.
 He again described the Mukti Bahini as an enemy force and stated that the Razakars were sufficient to confront them, further calling for an increase in the number of Razakars.